Tamim bin Hamad Al Thani: Foreign policy

-The young Emir's transition to power was welcomed by leaders across the world, who expected Tamim to continue the good work in the footsteps of his father and increase Qatar's role in vital international affairs, including the Syrian crisis and Darfur agreement.
+Tamim's transition to power was welcomed by leaders across the world, who expected him to continue to work in his father's footsteps and increase Qatar's role in vital international affairs, including the Syrian crisis and Darfur agreement.

 Analysts said he would be tasked with overseeing substantial upgrades to the national infrastructure, which have recently gotten underway.
 While some view Tamim as more religious than his father, most analysts expect him to retain his father's largely pragmatic habits of governing – using Islam to further objectives where useful, but not pushing strictly Islamic agenda items such as outlawing alcohol.
-Under his leadership, Qatar has condemned hate speech based on religion, belief and race.
+In 2020, the Qatari government condemned "populist rhetoric inciting the abuse of religions" and "hate speech based on belief, race or religion."
+From 2020 onward, Qatar took gradual steps to remove hateful or violent content from school textbooks.

 In his inaugural speech to the nation, Tamim vowed that he would continue to pursue a central role for Qatar in the region but that he will not "take direction" in foreign affairs.
-He confirmed that he will commit to the highest possible level of integration with his Gulf neighbors.
+He committed to the "highest possible level of integration" with his Gulf neighbors.

+In May 2022, Tamim met in Iran with Ayatollah Ali Khamenei and Iranian president Ebrahim Raisi.
+Tamim expressed satisfaction with his second visit to Iran and pointed to the prominent position of the Leader of the Islamic Revolution in the Islamic world and said: "The crimes of the Zionist regime in Palestine are horrible and we must all stand against the events in Palestine".
+Tamim also discussed the solution to the problems of the countries in the region, including Syria, Iraq and Yemen, and also mentioned the economic relations between Iran and Qatar, saying: "The Economic Committee between the two countries has become active, and we hope that economic cooperation will significantly improve by next year".

-In fact, during his first months in charge he has prioritized the Gulf.
-In late October 2013, only a few months after taking charge, Sheikh Tamim took a regional tour of the Gulf.
-Even before his accession to power, he formally represented his father at the annual Gulf Cooperation Council (GCC) Summit in Bahrain in December 2012 as well as in welcoming delegates to the Arab League Summit in Doha in March 2013.
+In late October 2013, a few months after taking charge, Sheikh Tamim took a regional tour of the Gulf.
+Even before his accession to power, he formally represented his father at the annual Gulf Cooperation Council (GCC) Summit in Bahrain in December 2012 and welcomed delegates to the Arab League Summit in Doha in March 2013.

 Working in a government security post, he promoted stronger ties with Saudi Arabia, a neighbour and often contentious rival to Qatar.
 Tamim considers Qatar's rivalry with Saudi Arabia unproductive, as has been the case in the so far unsuccessful attempt to build a cohesive Syrian opposition.
 Despite this, Tamim worked within the GCC to support the Syrian opposition.

-The country's support for Islamist causes and for organizations that oppose the absolute rule of the Gulf's hereditary rulers provoked tensions with the GCC countries.
-In March 2014 Saudi Arabia, Bahrain and United Arab Emirates withdrew their ambassadors from Qatar.
-Officially, the decision was motivated by Qatar's alleged refusal to ratify the agreements of non-interference in domestic policy within the GCC in December 2013.
-Some analysts observed that the diplomatic crisis was the peak of long-time degenerated relationships of Qatar with the Arab countries, who have rebuked Qatar for allegedly backing Islamists during Arab Spring revolts and are supportive of the new military-oriented Egyptian regime.

 Qatar has also provided aid through loans and investments to the democratically elected Ennahdha Party in Tunisia, and to parties in Yemen and Morocco.

-During 2014-2017, Qatar appeared to be in compliance with counter terrorism and demolishment of its support to Islamist rebels groups as a result the nation agreed to stop providing support to the Muslim Brotherhood, expelled non-citizen Brothers from its territory and would not shelter any persons from GCC countries to avoid undermining relations with the Gulf.